smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 @![android,javaSE,javaEE]
 ### Subscribe with a Listener
-Once you have subscribed to the button the listener will be called when the button has been selected.
+Once you have subscribed to the button, the listener will be called when the button has been selected.
 If there is an error subscribing to the subscribe button it will be returned in the `error` parameter.

 ```java
 sdlManager.getScreenManager().addButtonListener(ButtonName.PLAY_PAUSE, new OnButtonListener() {